 By Ricardo Brito

-Bolsonaro, an ex-army captain narrowly lost to leftist rival Luiz Inacio Lula da Silva in the presidential election last October.
+The ex-army captain narrowly lost to leftist rival Luiz Inacio Lula da Silva in the presidential election last October.

 He stands accused of having created a nationwide movement to overturn the election result that culminated in the Jan.
 8 invasion of government buildings in Brasilia by thousands of his supporters.
 He denies any wrongdoing.